phosfox/ml_embedded/abbreviations.md

 # Hough-Transformation:
 # HSV:
 # CNN:
+[CNN](https://towardsdatascience.com/applied-deep-learning-part-4-convolutional-neural-networks-584bc134c1e2) stands for Convolutional Neural Networks.
+It is a deep learning architecture for image related problems and has a very good accuracy.
+CNN is able to automatically detect the important features (distinctive features) without any human supervision.
 # R-CNN:
+[R-CNN](https://lilianweng.github.io/lil-log/2017/12/31/object-recognition-for-dummies-part-3.html) stands for Region-based Convolutional Neural Networks.
+[R-CNN try to solve the problem to locate objects in an image](https://towardsdatascience.com/r-cnn-3a9beddfd55a) (objekt detection).
+It does so by proposing regions of interest within the image.
+These regions are warped into a square and fed into a CNN.
 # Mask R-CNN:
 # ReLu:
 ReLu stands for Rectified Linear Unit.
 It is an linear activation function that will output the input directly if it is positive, otherwise it will output zero.
 It can we written as: `ReLu = max(0,input)`